 We’ve put together a list of the top marketing trends for 2015 and what your business can do to stay ahead.

-According to Ann Hadley, Chief Content Officer at MarketingProfs, “…the smartest small businesses will focus not simply on content and storytelling but they will focus on telling true stories well.”
+Powerful Storytelling According to Ann Hadley, Chief Content Officer at MarketingProfs, “…the smartest small businesses will focus not simply on content and storytelling but they will focus on telling true stories well.”
 How are you letting the world know about your awesome business and the even more awesome loyal customers you have?
 Rely on social media for this!
 Share photos of your most loyal customers and their experiences at your business.
 Tap into your Web Command Center to see which customers visit you the most and the next time they’re in, ask to feature them on your Facebook page.
-Record a quick video of them on your phone when they’ve redeemed a reward, like Classy Girl Cupcakes did in Milwaukee – by showing real people who love your business, you’ll add a human element to your enterprise which will attract even more customers.
+Record a quick video of them on your phone when they’ve redeemed a reward – by showing real people who love your business, you’ll add a human element to your enterprise which will attract even more customers.

-Loyal customers are happy customers.
+Customer Retention Loyal customers are happy customers.
 However, establishing that loyal customer base takes a lot of work, but it’s definitely worth focusing on this year.
-Customer reward card programs like Belly help you collect valuable customer data.
 Dive into the data you’ve collected through your loyalty program and invite your most loyal customers to come in for a customer appreciation event.
 If you can show how important they are to your business, they’ll return the favor through their continued loyalty and support.